LAPD: At least 17 gangs behind recent spate of ‘extremely coordinated’ follow-home robberies - NewsBreak

 And it doesn’t appear to be one coordinated effort.

-LAPD has placed surveillance cameras throughout the city to try to find the robbers and served dozens of search warrants, seizing a total of 45 guns from suspects.
+LAPD has placed surveillance cameras throughout the city to try find the robbers, and served dozens of search warrants, seizing a total of 45 guns from suspects.

 Have there been arrests?